Conditions / Anxiety in Children & Adolescents

 What Are the Goals of Treating Pediatric Anxiety?

-• Reducing avoidant behaviors
+• Reducing excessive worry, panic, and fear-based behaviors

-• Enhancing long-term mental wellness and resilience
+• Supporting long-term mental wellness and healthy development

 Why Early Treatment for Childhood Anxiety Matters

-• Coordination with schools and pediatricians
+• Coordination with pediatricians and other healthcare providers

 Why Choose Fine Tune Psychiatry for Pediatric Anxiety Care?

-• Most major insurance plans accepted
+1. Most major commercial insurance plans are accepted

 For more information, visit our Child & Adolescent Psychiatry page.